 (Images taken from Hubspot’s Social Media Research on SlideShare)

 Take a look at the stats in the following image: As a heavy Twitter user I love this stat, especially since in Germany the Twitter adoption of brands and the Twitter usage is still somewhat in Kindergarten stages.

 Fact is: It is not only via Facebook that people want to be able to connect to brands.
 Other networks are very important as well – especially Twitter.
-It rather surprised me to see LinkedIn as a business platform loosing to most of the other networks, but this agrees with me: I don’t connect to brands on LinkedIn.
+It rather surprised me to see LinkedIn as a business platform losing to most of the other networks, but this agrees with me: I don’t connect to brands on LinkedIn.

 What I would find very interesting would be to break this down further.
 My expectation of brands on the networks differs vastly – for myself it works the following way: If I want to connect to (or interact with) a brand I use Twitter or Facebook.
-For getting information I use Pinterest, Youtube and Slideshare.
+For getting information I use Pinterest, Youtube, and Slideshare.
 I am not heavy on Instagram, maybe I should spend some time there.

 This is in line with the next findings of Hubspot’s study: People expect brands to be on more than one network, but they do not necessarily follow the brands on all networks.
-For me that has a simple answer: Not all brands I like provide useful and interesting information in all these networks – why should I follow them?
+For me that has a simple answer: Not all brands I like provide useful and interesting information on all these networks – why should I follow them?
 Still, I want to have the option to get in touch if I need to.

 Does this come as a surprise to you?
 Not really!